 Norway rats, also called sewer rats or brown rats, or stocky pests that dig their burrows in moist areas.
-Common areas for these rodent pests to build nests are beneath woodpiles or trash, along house foundations, and in fields or gardens.
+Common areas for these rodent pests to build nests are beneath woodpiles, garbage or trash, along house foundations, and in fields or gardens.
 They line their nests with fibrous materials, like paper shreds or cloth.

 How Can Homeowners Eliminate Vermin?

 Homeowners can eliminate or control these troublesome vermin by sealing garbage containers.
 There are several ways the homeowners can do to kill the rats.
 They can also set traps, poison baits, and electronic devices and have a pet cat or dog to stave off a population of vermin.

 Call a Professional Pest Control Company to Get Rid of Rats Nests

 When you find what look like a rodent nest in your kitchen, anywhere in the house, barn, or any place else on your property, you want to get rid of it.
 You need help from a rodent removal expert to get rid of these vermin!
 For the best pest control and rodent removal and affordable cost to exterminate rats, call A.N.T.
 Pest Control.